Dhirajdgandhi/Algorithms_Animations/README.md

 ### Random Forest

 - This folder contains TKinter-based python code that generates an animation that introduces the basic idea of a random forest classifier.

+### K-means

+- This folder contains algorithms and matlab code for animation that introduce K-means algorithm